Create an application

 }

 This function doesn't do anything fancy, we simply delete the TransferData object corresponding to the index of the deleted job from transferDataMapping.
-Finally, let us implement the core logic that is executed upon the call to the onExecuteJob callback function:

-function onExecuteJob(uint256 _index, address _owner, uint96 _executionNumber)
+function onExecuteJob(uint256 _index, address _owner, uint48 /* _executionNumber */)

 external